 The total charge for S0820 with Insurance Company B = £257

-To further complicate matters, and using the S0820 as the example, note that Company A set the fee for the S0820 only to be £325.
-Company B set the charge at £257.
+To further complicate matters, and using the S0820 as the example, note that Insurance Company A set the fee for the S0820 only to be £325.
+Insurance Company B set the charge at £257.

-If in error, the Consultant Surgeon charges company A with £257 (company B’s fee) then the consultant surgeon will undercharge.
-They will only be paid £257.
+If in error, the Consultant Surgeon charges Insurance Company A with £257 (insurance company B’s fee) then the consultant surgeon will undercharge and only be paid £257.

-That is what they have asked for and that is what they will be paid.
+That is what they have asked for and that is what Insurance Company A will pay.

-It is vital if a consultant surgeon is to maximize the revenue generated by his practice that he understands what he or she can and cannot charge for.
+Thus it is vital if a consultant surgeon is to maximize the revenue generated by his practice that he understands at all times what he or she can and cannot charge for.

 He or she must also understand fees can and do differ between insurance companies.